corbinmcneill/SNF/README.md

-Adding New Principle Ideal Domains
+Adding New Principal Ideal Domains
 ----------------------------------

-The Smith Normal Form algorithm can be run on any subclass of the principle ideal domain class `smithnormalform.pid.PID`.
+The Smith Normal Form algorithm can be run on any subclass of the principal ideal domain class `smithnormalform.pid.PID`.
 In order to subclass `PID`, you will need to define several basic operations that are well defined on PIDs such as addition, multiplication, division, negation, and GCD.